We are pleased to announce the inauguration of this award to be presented by the Strategic Management Society!

 She has also dedicated enormous amounts of time to improve the teaching skills of others.
 She has served as a Teaching Fellow in the Rotman School’s Teaching Effectiveness Center, and has worked tirelessly with virtually all junior colleagues at Rotman and Boston University (and even many at other institutions) to help them improve their teaching prowess – coaching them on lesson plans, observing them as they teach, and debriefing with them afterward to develop effective educational strategies."

 Anita will be presented with this award at the Awards Luncheon, Tuesday afternoon at the SMS Annual Conference in Paris.
 As a recipient of the award, she will also be organizing a session on Monday at the conference!
-Check back for more information on this session.
+Click here for session details.

 Nominees for this award will be judged according to the following criteria: